Shopify/hydrogen/.changeset/early-apricots-greet.md

 '@shopify/mini-oxygen': patch
 ---

-Add missing `undici` dependency instead of relying on Miniflare to add it.
+Fix issue where `undici` dependency couldn't be found in some situations.